 Generally, screens with a size above 100’’ have visible seam lines.
 It is important to check the thickness and the negative effect of the seams on the image.

-The 3D stereoscopic effect by the left and right viewing angle difference cannot be expressed on flat screens.
+The 3D stereoscopic effect by the left and right viewing angle difference cannot be expressed on conventional matte white screens.

-The Mocom Solstice Screen (lens-type concaved screen) or cylindrical (curved-type) screens are usually used in various types of simulators to achieve a vivid stereoscopic image.
+The Mocom Solstice Screen (lens-type concaved screen) or Silver brilliance screens are usually used to achieve a vivid stereoscopic image.